The Ant Bully (film): Production

-Hanks agreed that the story could be expanded considerably (the original book being around only 2,000 words).
-Keith Alcorn had a similar initial reaction to the project as Davis did.
-"My first thought," recalled Alcorn, "was, 'not another ant movie.'
+Hanks agreed that the story could be expanded considerably.
+Keith Alcorn, DNA Productions co-founder and one of the film's executive producers, had a similar initial reaction to the project as Davis did, recalling "My first thought was, 'not another ant movie.'
 But looking at the actual story, this was really about a little boy and how he learns about the world by having to live beneath the surface."
-Davis states that he felt like something of a hypocrite when, while he was working on the script, carpenter ants infested his house and he called an exterminator.
+Davis states that he felt like something of a hypocrite when, while he was working on the script, carpenter ants infested his house and he called an exterminator to get rid of them.

 The film was rendered on DNA Productions' 1400-CPU render farm, managed by the open-source Sun Grid Engine job scheduler.
-The nodes started out with Fedora Core 2 Linux with a modern 2.6.x kernel, but the new AMD Opteron nodes are running Fedora Core 4.
+The AMD Opteron nodes started out with Fedora Core 2 Linux with a modern 2.6.x kernel, but later updated to Fedora Core 4.
 Most of the applications are commercial, including Maya, Lightwave 3D, Houdini, Massive and Pixar’s RenderMan.